 What is Rufus?

-- Bootable USB Creation: Rufus allows users to create bootable USB drives from ISO images.
-This is commonly used for installing operating systems like Windows or Linux.
+- Bootable USB Creation: Rufus allows users to create bootable USB drives from ISO images, commonly used for installing operating systems like Windows or Linux.

 - Fast and Reliable: Rufus is known for its speed and reliability in creating bootable USB drives.
 It is designed to be efficient and easy to use.